openshift/enhancements/enhancements/release/improving_ci_signal.md

 The capabilities to perform these checks (run jobs multiple times, aggregate test results, gate acceptance, run this check on PRs, etc) are still being built.
 We are communicating this now to get feedback on the proposed changes.
 Additional communication will be sent when we’re ready to turn on this functionality.

+## Implementation History

+- Job aggregation has been implemented
+- TRT revert policy has been implemented

+## Drawbacks

+N/A

+## Alternatives

+N/A

 ## Appendix